15 Top Venture Capital Firms Investing in E-Commerce

 Image of Max Ventures- Top VCs in E-Commerce

-Max Ventures is a New York-based seed-stage venture capital firm that invests in consumer technology and health-tech companies.
-Since its founding in 2013, the firm has built a portfolio across digital media, e-commerce, and financial services.
+Based in New York, Max Ventures is a seed-stage venture capital firm that invests in consumer and health technology companies.
+Since its founding in 2013, the firm has focused on backing businesses in high-growth sectors.

 • Industries of focus: Digital Media, E-Commerce, Financial Services, Health Care